nodejs/admin/MEMBER_TRAVEL_FUND.md

 Thinking about how long it will take you to prepare these will give you an idea of how long it could take to prepare your visa application.

-Typical visa applications may, **at minimum**, ask for any or all of the following:
+Typical visa applications may ask for any or all of the following:

 * An original passport.
 If you don't have one, you'll need to apply for one first.
 Check with your passport issuing authority for the processing time.